LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Omen.md

 When brandished in the name of [[The Twins]], Omen shines with a bright light capable of blinding it's enemies - when tainted with the ink of [[Mortos]], the blade is instead filled with necrotic energy and saps the life from both it's wielder and victims.

-In both forms, the sword can be contr
+In both forms, the sword can be sent out in a spiritual form and controlled from a distance